Featured Pathways

 Catherine is an associate at Outlier Ventures, a venture platform that was the first platform focused on blockchain in Europe.
 In her role, Catherine manages investor and partner relations, supporting their portfolio and building the Outlier Ventures community.
 Previously, she spent 3 years working with London & Partners as a consultant to international investors.

-There are no available videos from "Catherine Thomas"
+There are no available Videos from "Catherine Thomas"